sallyCY/predictive-analysis/README.md

 # predictive-analysis

 Time series and forecast analysis on weather data of different frequencies.

-Below are some highlights of the techniques used.
+Below are some highlights of the techniques used:

 ### Project 1